cchyung/FPGA-Pong/README.md

 # FGPA Pong
 ## Description
 A remake of one of the original video games, PONG on a Xilinx Spartan-6 Field Programmable Gate Array.

-If you want to see screen shots of the game, visit the screenshots folder.
+If you want to see screenshots of the game, or the lab report for the class I built this project in, visit the media folder.

 ## Features
 Uses the board's VGA interface to display the game canvas.
 Features an AI which you can play against.

 ## How to Compile and Run